If you have been diagnosed with dementia, The Crystal Project can support you.

 Singing for the Brain

 You can also come to ‘Singing for the Brain’, a weekly group for anyone who enjoys singing.
-This group has been running since January 2015 and is facilitated by Fiona Flavin, the talented singer.
+This group has been running since January 2015 and is facilitated by Eoin O’Brien, the musician.
 Each week we do warm up activities, sing well known pieces followed by a sing along where anyone can lead us in their favorite song.
 Tea and coffee are provided at this really sociable group.
 No talent or experience are necessary attend and all are welcome!

 If you wish to remain up to date on project activities, national initiatives or research opportunities, you can be added to our mailing list.
 Simply get in touch to register your interest and provide your contact details.